bvenkataramani/battery-status-bar/README.md

 ## Usage

 Make sure you have Python 3 installed.
-You can install Flask with `pip install Flask`
+You can install Flask with `pip install Flask`.
+Navigate to the directory and run the application via `python server.py`.